nondeterministic/oorep/README.md

 consists of its (mainly) ScalaJS source code.
 A running version of it, however, can also be found at https://www.oorep.com/.

+## Current status / what's new

+Besides the aforementioned homepage, check out the [NEWS](NEWS) file for the latest updates.

 ## How to get the source code running

 Prerequisites: